 - A Rectangle filled with Pictures and Subtracted Text

 - A Video running in a loop behind the Subtracted Rectangle.
 See Figure 1.1:

 - No Animation effects have been applied.

 - Just a video is playing behind the Subtracted Rectangle.

 - Draw a Slide Size Rectangle and then click on the Format Tab – Shape Fill – Picture – From a File and then choose the desired picture.
-Keep in mind that we used an Ocean Picture in the video tutorial to fill the rectangle and playing an Ocean video in the background.
+Keep in mind that we used an Ocean Picture in the video tutorial to fill the rectangle and play an Ocean video in the background.
 You can choose a different picture and a different video to create some unique effects.

 - Type your Text over the Rectangle using WordArt from the Insert Tab.
-Use large font sizes so that video running in the background can be seen clearly.
+Use large font sizes so that the video running in the background can be seen clearly.

-- Type your text and Align in the Middle and Center of the Slide using Align options from the Format tab.
+- Type your text and Align it in the Middle and Center of the Slide using Align options from the Format tab.

 - Select both the Rectangle and the text using the SHIFT key.
-From the Format tab – click the Merge Shapes drop-down menu and choose Subtract command.
+From the Format tab – click the Merge Shapes drop-down menu and choose to Subtract command.

 You can notice that any Fill Colored in the Text will get removed and you will start seeing the ‘White’ Background color of the Slide.
 Both the Rectangle and the Text will now become one single object.